Skip to main content

 View the complete API specification

-This reference targets the V2 API.
-V1 endpoints remain reachable but are deprecated.
+This reference targets the V3 API.
+V1 and V2 endpoints remain reachable but are superseded — new integrations should use /v3.
+Upgrading from V1 or V2?
+See the Migration Guide.

 Authentication

 API keys are optional.
-All V2 endpoints are reachable without authentication; a key unlocks higher rate limits and access to partner features.
+All V3 endpoints are reachable without authentication; a key unlocks higher rate limits and access to partner features.
 To request one, contact the BOB team.
-When you have a key, send it as a Bearer token on every V2 request:
+When you have a key, send it as a Bearer token on every V3 request:

 Keys are exactly 32 characters long.
 The SDK takes the same key via new GatewaySDK({ apiKey }) and sets the header for you.